Astrophysics Graduate Student

 email: kirk.long@colorado.edu

-Currently a 5th-year graduate student working towards my Ph.D. on the astrophysics side of the department!
+Imminently (hopefully) graduating Ph.D. candidate on the astrophysics side of the department!

 Graduated Magna Cum Laude, with Distinguished Honors from the Honors College, and was recognized as a Graduating Student Leader.
 Additionally minored in Music and Applied Mathematics.